 I recommend this outstanding book to explore further — Thinking in Systems: A Primer by Donella H. Meadows.
 A key quote from her book:

 “You can’t navigate well in an interconnected, feedback-dominated world unless you take your eyes off short-term events and look for long-term behavior and structure; unless you are aware of false boundaries and bounded rationality; unless you take into account limiting factors, nonlinearities, and delays.
 You are likely to mistreat, misdesign, or misread systems if you don’t respect their properties of resilience, self-organization, and hierarchy.”

-A customer or a user lives in a system — their needs, desires, and pain points are emanating within that system.
+A customer or a user lives in a system — their needs, desires, and pain points emanate within that system.
 They can relay what the system tells them only when you probe them.
 Listening is a skill.
 They may suggest possible solutions for what they want and need.
 Take them with a grain of salt.
 That’s not insulting the customer’s wisdom.
-What they want is to make progress from the current state to the desired state as effectively as possible.
+They want to make progress from the current state to the desired state as effectively as possible.
 It’s not the customer’s role to design the product — it’s ours as product people.
-It’s for us to carefully look at the symptoms of dysfunction (or function).
+It’s for us to carefully look at dysfunction (or function) symptoms.
 Study the system carefully with empathy (borrowing the term from Design Thinking) and help the customer move between the states using our solution.

 Moreover, our work is not complete with the product delivery alone, or after finding some customers.
-As long as our solution is serving the customers, commit to learning and traveling along with them.
+As long as our solution serves the customers, commit to learning and traveling along with them.
 Product Management means you have the cradle-to-grave responsibilities for the solution.

 Doing product work is hard.
 Hey, we did not sign-up to do the easy stuff, right?
 Fortunately, we have some excellent proven concepts and frameworks available to help us build some mental models and operate.
 There is no one way or a silver bullet.
 The key is to know which tool to employ for a given job (no pun intended)!